 When users start an order, they will be able to select a pre-saved billing entity from a list.
 The visibility over billing entities is defined at group level.
-This helps admins control expenses and ensure that the correct billing information is used.
+This helps admins control expenses and ensure that the correct billing information is used - more on this below.

 For billing entities used for invoicing, please ensure that correct information required by your finance organization is included to avoid delays in order processing.
 The mandatory information depends on the country for which you wish to have local billing.
 Currently, Gelato offers billing entities in 50+ countries and in 30+ currencies.

 - Legal entity: Should include the full and complete legal entity name (e.g. ‘Gelato AS’ rather than ‘Gelato’)

 - VAT number: Should match the country of the legal entity and t is needed in order to provide you with the accurate VAT information in case you have an internal process to follow for managing your tax payments.
 This is mandatory in the EU, while optional in most other countries.